Colophon ˈkäləfən, ˈkäləˌfän

 In the summer of 2003, I beta tested TypePad, which is when things started to go downhill.
 After two pretty solid months there, I quit after the beta.
 By the time I got around to publishing anything new at my own site, I lost the domain to a squatter.

 I started fresh in 2004 at illtron.net, never bothering to locate and move my old content.
 New posts were sporadic after the domain fiasco, but continued more or less through 2005, when things really died down and other projects took most of my time.
 I never stopped publishing and writing, I just stopped publishing and writing here.

-Eventually, moved to WordPress (again, not migrating anything), and I published a few techy posts, mainly aimed at the LinkedIn crowd.
+Eventually, I moved to WordPress (again, without actually migrating anything), and I published a few techy posts, mainly aimed at the LinkedIn crowd.
 I got tired of worrying about updates, databases, and paying for things, so I eventually built an extremely simple stupid static site generator.
 It scratched the itch I had at the time — to put something up quickly — but wasn’t suited for regular, date-based blog publishing.

 These days, this site is powered by the hottest tool around: static HTML.

 Remember how I never bothered to migrate my own content when I’d blow my site up?
 Well, I fixed that.
-It took some serious digital forensics, but I’ve recovered just about everything, even the regrettable stuff.
+It took some tedious digital forensics, but I’ve recovered just about everything, even the regrettable stuff.
 These days, the content is all safely version controlled in completely portable Markdown on GitHub.
 It’s not going anywhere this time.